Online Flexible Busy Time Scheduling on Heterogeneous Machines: Introduction

 In the special case of interval jobs\footnote{This is also called the \emph{inflexible} setting.}, there is no flexibility as to when a job is executed; each job has to instantly be scheduled upon arrival.
-This lack of flexibility can make the resulting cost of any schedule extremely high---for example, if single jobs arrive one after the other and we schedule them all separately, we can pay a huge cost compared to a schedule that has the flexibility to wait and bundle a group of jobs together.
+This lack of flexibility can make the resulting cost of any schedule extremely high---for example, if single jobs arrive one after the other and we schedule them all separately, we might pay a huge cost compared to a schedule that has the flexibility to wait and bundle a group of jobs together.
 Ren and Tang \cite{Ren-tang} studied the problem of inflexible jobs with \emph{heights}, where each job may take up non-unit space on each machine, on heterogeneous machines when the normalized cost-per-capacity rate is either monotonically increasing or decreasing as the machine capacity increases.
-They developed a $O(1)$-approximation algorithm (with constant roughly 79) in the offline setting and a $\theta(\mu)$-competitive algorithm in the online setting, for $\mu$ the max/min ratio of a job's arrival time and deadline window length.
-Later, Liu and Tang \cite{liu2021analysis} proved that one can obtain the same guarantees, but without the restrictions on the cost-per-capacity rate.
-They also provide matching lower bounds on the competitive ratios for both settings, as well.
+They developed a $O(1)$-approximation algorithm (with constants 9 and 14, respectively) in the offline setting and a $\theta(\mu)$-competitive algorithm in the online setting, for $\mu$ the max/min ratio of a job's arrival time and deadline window length.
+Later, Liu and Tang \cite{liu2021analysis} proved that one can obtain the same guarantees (up to a constant factor), but without the restrictions on the cost-per-capacity rate.
+They also provide matching lower bounds for both settings.